WICG/webpackage/draft-yasskin-httpbis-origin-signed-exchanges-impl.md

 representation that can be embedded into other CBOR, canonically serialized ({{canonical-cbor}}), and then signed.

-The CBOR representation of an exchange `exchange`'s headers is the CBOR ({{!RFC7049}}) array with the following content:
+The CBOR representation of a set of request and response metadata and headers is the CBOR ({{!RFC7049}}) array with the following content:

 1. The map mapping:
-   * The byte string ':method' to the byte string containing `exchange`'s request's method.
+   * The byte string ':method' to the byte string containing the request's method.
-   * The byte string ':url' to the byte string containing `exchange`'s request's effective request URI, which MUST be an absolute URL ({{terminology}}) with a scheme of "https".
-   * For each request header field in `exchange` except for the `Host` header field, the header field's lowercase name as a byte string to the header field's value as a byte string.
+   * For each request header field except for the `Host` header field, the header field's lowercase name as a byte string to the header field's value as a byte string.

-     Note: `Host` is excluded because it is already part of the effective request URI.
+     Note: `Host` is excluded because it is part of the effective request URI, which is represented outside of this map.
 1. The map mapping:
-   * the byte string ':status' to the byte string containing `exchange`'s response's 3-digit status code, and
+   * The byte string ':status' to the byte string containing the response's 3-digit status code, and
-   * for each response header field in `exchange`, the header field's lowercase name as a byte string to the header field's value as a byte string.
+   * For each response header field, the header field's lowercase name as a byte string to the header field's value as a byte string.

 ### Example ### {#example-cbor-representation}